cahyod/vyoma/README.md

 **⚠️ IMPORTANT: Authorized Use Only**

-ASTRAVA is designed for authorized security testing and educational purposes only.
+VYOMA is designed for authorized security testing and educational purposes only.

 **Legal Requirements:**